IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 *.GIF
 ```
 ![Screen shot of extensions to keep.](images/extensions-to-keep.png)
-Note that ImageMagick can handle many additional image types.
-You may add wildcards to this list for any image type that ImageMagick handles.
+Note that ImageMagickÂ® can handle many additional image types.
+You may add wildcards to this list for any image type that ImageMagickÂ® handles.
 2. Now add a new crawl condition to properly identify these image types.
 Click the **Add a new condition** button and select **Custom conditional settings**.
 Add the same wildcard list above to the new crawl condition to apply the condition to all incoming image URLs.
 Then open the **Retrieval and encodings** section and specify `image` as the **Default content type**.
 ![Screen shot of the new crawl condition.](images/new-crawl-condition.png)
 3. The default collection configuration includes a list of **Text cache content types**.
 If URL data, during conversion, ever becomes any of the listed content types, the data will be saved in a database.
 This "cached" version of the data is made available at query time via the "cache" link in search results.
 However, this cache feature does not make sense for image results.
 Clear the list of **Text cache content types** in the **Converting** section of the **Crawling** tab.
 4. The default collection configuration includes a binary extensions filter converter as well.
 This is designed to eliminate indexing of images extracted from successfully crawled data.
 For example, a zip file containing images will not be filtered by the crawl condition.
 Let's allow these images by navigating to the converting tab and clicking **edit** across from the **Binary file extensions (filter)** converter.
 Once again, paste the wildcard list from step 1 into the **Extensions to keep** setting and click **OK**.

-The image converter in this repository leverages ImageMagick® to produce a thumbnail, which is then [base64](https://en.wikipedia.org/wiki/Base64) encoded and indexed.
+The image converter in this repository leverages ImageMagickÂ® to produce a thumbnail, which is then [base64](https://en.wikipedia.org/wiki/Base64) encoded and indexed.
 Proper indexing attributes are used to ensure that the base64 data cannot match queries or go through clustering.
 Continue with these steps to add the converter to Engine.

 5. In Engine, create a new XML Element by ensuring you are on the **Configuration** tab of the admin tool and then clicking the "+" across from "XML" in the left menu.
 The element and name can have any value.
 6. Copy the entire contents of [function.vse-converter-image-to-vxml.xml](/engine/function.vse-converter-image-to-vxml.xml).